The cannabis bath bomb is rising to the top of the #bathbombing craze, and with good reason

 Anything applied topically (on the surface of your skin) does not permeate the blood barrier.
 For those bath bombing, it means the cannabinoids only interact with the endocannabinoid system as it exists in your skin.
 Your skin contains both types of endocannabinoid receptors, CB1 and CB2.
 So, the cannabinoids from topical solutions – including cannabis bath bombs – may provide relief to sore muscles, skin irritations, and inflammation.
 Essentially, the medical conditions that are skin deep.

-Who Could a Cannabis Infused Bath Bomb Benefit?
+Who Benefits From a Cannabis Bath Bomb?

 There are (of course) no clinical studies about the therapeutic benefits of cannabis bath bombs on the human body.
 It’s likely there aren’t even any studies on conventional bath bombs either (we couldn’t find any at the time of writing – though plenty on bathing!).
 What we can rely on, however, are studies about topical cannabis preparations.
 From these, we can develop a few theories.